Cannacoin-Project/Green-Wallet/README.md

 - Insert new mongo document for each generated address (currently pulling from daemon directly).
 - ~~Insert new mongo document for sent transactions.~~
+- ~~Daemonize getInfo server method and update details in network collection.~~
 - Configure coin daemon walletnotify feature to insert incoming tx's into our database.
 - Add transaction pagination
-- Make the settings actually work... (form is already in place, just need to pull from DB).
+- Make the user settings actually work... (form is already in place, just need to pull from DB).
 - Add basic unit testing using Mochajs/Chai.
-- Add basic integration testing using Mochajs/Phantomjs & Casperjs.
+- ~~Add basic integration testing using Mochajs/Phantomjs & Casperjs.~~
-- Setup shippable.com continuous integration file & bash script (SubCreative will do this).
+- ~~Setup shippable.com continuous integration file & bash script (SubCreative will do this).~~

+# TESTING